SathyaBhat/sathyabh.at/content/weekly-notes-32-2023/index.md

 url = "/2023/08/12/weekly-notes-32-2023/"
 title = "Weekly notes 32/2023"
 date = 2023-08-12T12:00:00Z
-summary = "Week 32 summary - outing celebration, a new game purchase and more." images = ["/2023/08/12/weekly-notes-32-2023/thumb-sydney-dobell-tower.jpg"]
+summary = "Week 32 summary - a celebration outing, a new game purchase and more." images = ["/2023/08/12/weekly-notes-32-2023/thumb-sydney-dobell-tower.jpg"]
 +++